-- Create the SPOOL_DATA directories
+- Create the SPOOL_DATA directories.

-- Set the ACL for each SPOOL_DATA directory
+- Set the ACL for each SPOOL_DATA directory.

-- Create a file named DATA_PARTITIONS in SPOOL_QUEUE.
+- Create a file named DATA PARTITIONS in SPOOL QUEUE.

 The DATA_PARTITIONS file consists of a list of the names of the partitions, on the local machine, in which you have created SPOOL_DATA directories.
-The partition names are entered without the delimiters '<' and '>'.
+The partition names are entered without the delimiters < and >.

 If possible the SPOOL_QUEUE directory should not be on the same partition as a SPOOL_DATA directory, though it can be, if you cannot locate it elsewhere.
-The drawback to having SPOOL_QUEUE on the same disk as a SPOOL_DATA directory is that if enough files are copied to SPOOL_DATA to fill the disk, the spool queue itself is not be able to accept new requests.
+The drawback to having SPOOL_QUEUE on the same disk as a SPOOL_DATA directory is that if enough files are copied to SPOOL_DATA to fill the disk, the spool queue itself is not able to accept new requests.
 This is a problem if you have several SPOOL_DATA directories, but does not matter if you have only one SPOOL_DATA directory.

 When the Spooler subsystem becomes operational, the SPOOL command copies data files to the SPOOL_DATA directory on the first partition named in the DATA_PARTITIONS file.
 Data files for printing are copied to that partition until the disk is full, or some other fault prevents the file from writing to that particular partition.
 Then any partially written entry is removed, and the SPOOL command tries the next partition in the DATA_PARTITIONS list.
-When the SPOOL command has successfully used a new partition, it continues to use it for each subsequent request.
+When the SPOOL command has successfully used a new partition, it continues to use it for each subsequent request until it becomes full, at which point it goes to the next one.
+The partition is also cycled if a SPOOL -OPEN request is received.